WikiBox/ga-tsp/README.md

 ```
 g++ *.cpp -o ga-tsp -O2
 ```
 Or create a makefile if you wish.
-There is not much code, so not a lot to gain in compilations speed.
+There isn't a lot of code, so not a whole lot can be gained in compilations speed from using make.

-Run the executable like this:
+Run the compiled executable like this:
 ```
 ./ga-tsp
 ```
 ## GA stuff implemented
-This GA is implements parent and child populations, elitism, selection pressure, PMX crossovers, mutations, solution evaluation, integer sequence solutions.
+This GA is implements parent and child populations, elitism, selection pressure, PMX crossovers, mutations, solution evaluation, fixed alphabet, fixed length integer sequence solutions.

 ### Abstract base class problem
 The GA takes a pointer to a abstract base class problem.
-TSP is a problem.
-It is possible to create other specializations of problem for other types of problems and reuse the other code unchanged.
+TSP is a specialization of the abstract problem base class.
+It is possible to create other specializations of problem for other types of problems and that way reuse the most of the other code unchanged.

-A problem class specialisation must provide the following member methods:
+A problem class specialization must implement the following member methods:

 #### Encode
-Create a valid random solution.
+Creates a valid random solution.
+This is used to create the initial random population.
 ##### Mutate
-Introduce a small scramble of a solution that results in another valid, slightly changed solution or possibly (re-)introduce missing "genetic material".
+Introduces a small scramble of a solution that results in another valid, slightly changed solution or possibly (re-)introduce missing "genetic material".
+This may help prevent ending up in a local minimum in the search volume.
 #### Crossover
-Recombine two parent solutions to create two new valid child solutions, based on the parents.
-PMX (Partially Mixed Crossover) is used.
-That is a crossover method that allows two solutions to be recombined without disturbing the existing partial sequences too much.
-Good for fixed "alphabet" solutions consisting of integer sequences.
+Recombines two parent solutions to create two new valid child solutions, based on the parent solution sequences.
+A optimized version of PMX (Partially Mixed Crossover) is used.
+PMX is a crossover method that allows two solutions to be recombined without disturbing the existing partial sequences too much.
+Nice for fixed length, fixed alphabet solutions.
 #### Evaluate
-Calculate fitness/cost for a solution.
-Elitism and selection pressure ensures that the best solutions are used more often when generating child solutions for the next generation.
+Calculates the fitness/cost for a solution.
+Makes it possible to compare solutions.
+Elitism (making the best solution s "immortal") and selection pressure (creating a bias in selecting solutions for crossovers) ensures that the best solutions are used more often when generating child solutions for the next generation.
+And that makes it more likely that child solutions better than the parent solutions are created.

 More description to follow...